 Projects are only successful if they can attract and maintain an active user base.
 An airdrop is basically a marketing strategy to raise awareness of a new currency.
 They are ‘free droppings’ awarded to existing holders of a particular cryptocurrency.

-The Main Reasons for an Airdrop:
+The Main Reasons for Crypto Airdrops:

 - Reward loyal and early supporters in your network.